GeWu-Lab/OGM-GE_CVPR2022/README.md

 # OGM-GE implemented in PyTorch

-Here is the source code of OGM-GE training strategy proposed in *Balanced Multimodal Learning via On-the-fly Gradient Modulation*, which is a easy way to apply to different vanilla multimodal fusion networks or other multimodal networks, helping to achieve a more balanced and adequate training.
+Here is the source code of OGM-GE training strategy proposed in ''*Balanced Multimodal Learning via On-the-fly Gradient Modulation*'', which is a easy way to apply to different vanilla multimodal fusion networks or other multimodal networks, helping to achieve a more balanced and adequate training.
 More analysis and details are displayed in the paper.

 **Paper Title: "Balanced Multimodal Learning via On-the-fly Gradient Modulation"**